adshares/adshares-docs/protocol/impressions/user_browses.rst

 * In response to the :ref:`View Event <protocol-definitions-viewevent>` notification call, :ref:`Context Platform <protocol-definitions-cp>` returns its :ref:`Context Script <protocol-definitions-contextscript>`, and :ref:`Supply-Side Agent <protocol-definitions-ssa>` makes an attempt to execute this script within its sandbox.
-* Using the endpoint contained in :ref:`Creative Metadata <protocol-definitions-creativemetadata>`, :ref:`Supply-Side Agent <protocol-definitions-ssa>` notifies :ref:`Demand-Side Platform <protocol-definitions-dsp>` about :ref:`View Event <protocol-definitions-viewevent>`.
+* Using the endpoint contained in :ref:`Creative Object <protocol-definitions-creativeobject>`, :ref:`Supply-Side Agent <protocol-definitions-ssa>` notifies :ref:`Demand-Side Platform <protocol-definitions-dsp>` about :ref:`View Event <protocol-definitions-viewevent>`.
 * :ref:`Demand-Side Platform <protocol-definitions-dsp>` redirects the :ref:`View Event <protocol-definitions-viewevent>`